tfussell/xlnt/docs/source/includes/_api_reference.md

 Returns true if this cell is uninitialized.
 ### cell_reference_hash
 #### ```std::size_t xlnt::cell_reference_hash::operator()(const cell_reference &k) const```
+Returns a hash representing a particular cell_reference.
 ### cell_reference
 #### ```static std::pair<std::string, row_t> xlnt::cell_reference::split_reference(const std::string &reference_string)```
-Split a coordinate string like "A1" into an equivalent pair like {"A", 1}.
+Splits a coordinate string like "A1" into an equivalent pair like {"A", 1}.
 #### ```static std::pair<std::string, row_t> xlnt::cell_reference::split_reference(const std::string &reference_string, bool &absolute_column, bool &absolute_row)```
-Split a coordinate string like "A1" into an equivalent pair like {"A", 1}.
+Splits a coordinate string like "A1" into an equivalent pair like {"A", 1}.
 Reference parameters absolute_column and absolute_row will be set to true if column part or row part are prefixed by a dollar-sign indicating they are absolute, otherwise false.
 #### ```xlnt::cell_reference::cell_reference()```
 Default constructor makes a reference to the top-left-most cell, "A1".
 #### ```xlnt::cell_reference::cell_reference(const char *reference_string)```